aiidateam/aiida-core/docs/source/database/index.rst

     sudo apt-get install postgresql-9.1
     sudo apt-get install postgresql-client-9.1

+  On Mac OS X, you can download binary packages to install PostgreSQL from the official website.

 To properly configure a new database for AiiDA with PostgreSQL, you need to create a new ``aiida`` user and a new ``aiidadb`` table.